 - Minimum of 60 semester or 90 quarter CSU-transferable units. - 2.
 Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - 3.
 Minimum of 18 semester or 27 quarter units in the major. - 4.
-A grade of "C" or better in all courses required for the major. - Certified completion of the Intersegmental General Education Transfer Curriculum (IGETC-CSU); see Degree Requirements and Transfer Information section for more information.
+A grade of "C" or better in all courses required for the major. - Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC-CSU) pattern; see Degree Requirements and Transfer Information section for more information.

-- Evaluate derivatives of algebraic, trigonometric, logarithmic and exponential functions. - · Evaluate integrals using appropriate techniques (such as: by parts, trig substitution, etc.) - · Apply Green's, Stokes' and Gauss' Theorems. - Use conservation of energy and conservation of momentum concepts - Use Maxwell's Equations to solve problems in electricity and magnetism. - Use the basic concepts of modern physics: special relativity, photon behavior, matter waves, the uncertainty principles, and quantum mechanics in one and three dimensions, statistical physics and nuclear physics
+- Evaluate derivatives of algebraic, trigonometric, logarithmic and exponential functions. - Evaluate integrals using appropriate techniques (such as: by parts, trig substitution, etc.) - Apply Green's, Stokes' and Gauss' Theorems. - Use conservation of energy and conservation of momentum concepts. - Use Maxwell's Equations to solve problems in electricity and magnetism. - Use the basic concepts of modern physics: special relativity, photon behavior, matter waves, the uncertainty principles, and quantum mechanics in one and three dimensions, statistical physics and nuclear physics.

-Course Title U. nits
+Course Title Jnits

 MATH 180 Analytic Geometry and Calculus I 5

-MATH 280 Analytic Geometry and Calculus II 4
+MATH 280 Analytic Geometry and Calculus I 4

 MATH 281 Multivariable Calculus 4

 PHYC 190 Mechanics and Heat 5

 PHYC 200 Electricity and Magnetism 5

-PHYC 210 Wave Motion and Modern Physics 5
+PHYC 210 Wave Motion and Modern Physics s 5

 Total Units for Major (7 units may

 be double-counted with GE) 28

 Total Units for IGETC-CSU 37

 Total Transferable Elective Units 2

 Total Units for Degree 60